Steven-Zhang98/learning_note/BASIC/BASIC_010_Simple_Neural_Network.md

 $2. t = 2x + 1$

-We suppose $w = 5$, and we enter an x (e.g., 2) value into Equation 2 up to the `t` value of 5.
-Enter an x value into Equation 2 up to the y value of 11 (This is what we call Forward Propagation).
+Forward Propagation: We suppose $w = 5$, and we enter an x (e.g., 2) value into Equation 2 up to the `t` value of 5.
+Enter an x value into Equation 2 up to the y value of 11 .

-When we compare the 11 and the 5, we find that 11 is bigger than 5, so we reduce $w$ to 4.
-This is what we call backward propagation.
+Backward Propagation: When we compare the 11 and the 5, we find that 11 is bigger than 5, so we reduce $w$ to 4.

 ```python